 Industry-collected seabed photos revealed a high diversity, but low abundance, of complex animals.
 The majority of the observed seabed life was single-celled giant forams.
 This is comparable to similar deep-water areas nearby, including the Clarion-Clipperton Zone (CCZ), which is of significant commercial interest for polymetallic nodule mining.

 Deep-sea exploration within Kiribati’s waters was stimulated by the creation of the Phoenix Islands Protected Area (PIPA) in 2008, which is one of the largest Marine Protected Areas in the world, encompassing 408,250 km2.
-These missions primarily focussed on the impressive deep-water coral communities associated with seamounts on the shallower slopes of the Phoenix Islands.
+These missions primarily focused on the impressive deep-water coral communities associated with seamounts on the shallower slopes of the Phoenix Islands.
 However, there has been almost no biological assessment of the deep abyssal plain areas within the region; the only known sample collected at such depth in the area was a single dredge sample collected during the Challenger expedition in 1875.
 Consequently, very little was known to date about the abyssal habitats in this region, and so even preliminary opportunistic observations are of value given the close proximity and geomorphological similarity of the Kiribati EEZ to the Clarion Clipperton Zone (CCZ).

 NOC scientist, Dr Erik Simon-Lledo, lead author of the study, said: “The results of this study are best considered as preliminary baseline observations of the Kiribati abyss, and as such, these should guide the generation of conservation strategies and biological survey designs to be conducted within this region in the years to come”.